Blog Posts – Occasionally, I post articles about practice tips and miscellaneous tools.

 Tuner/Metronome Combo – Having one device that handles both of these functions is great.
 Many smartphones have free tuner and metronome apps but, because of the temptation for distraction and the improved tuner quality of a standalone device, I often recommend a dedicated device like the following Korg tuners.
 A contact/clip-on microphone is not necessary but can be handy in a loud environment.

 Maintenance – Consistent care for your instrument is an important part of being a musician.
 I can’t tell you how many times I’ve commented on a mistake made by a student only to find it was a direct result of a sticky slide, etc. A well lubricated handslide, tuning slide and, if applicable, valve, are not luxuries… they are necessities!
-Here are the products I recommend students use.
-(Note: Hetman products can often be found cheaper elsewhere, but are included here for ease of listing)
+I have a post about slide maintenance that details the products I use.

 Tonal Energy – This app is very impressive but, to be honest, it borders on having too many features.
 If you’re an advanced musician who is really nitpicky about using just intonation, could use audio/video recording with pitch analysis along the way, etc., than this is the app for you.